CboeSecurity/password_pwncheck/README.md

 # Installation

+> This code is very fresh- it is functional and has been tested to work, but the installation and configuration will require some level of knowledge of configuring variable values in scripts and know-how on how Kerberos/PAM/AD perform password change management.
+This is mainly because I make no claims that I am a technical writer, so I may be covering configuration in broad strokes...

 (Under Construction)

 ## Password Server
 * The password server needs to have downloaded password hash lists provided to it.
 These should sit in the `./db` folder.
 A great place to start for your breached passwords is [https://haveibeenpwned.com/Passwords], Thanks to Troy Hunt for all his efforts (he is in large part the inspiration behind this project).
 * Also, make sure you have a valid key/certificate chain.
 These two files should have their paths matched with the `SSLCertFile` and `SSLKeyFile` variables.